xJustJqy/MockingJay/README.md

 <!--suppress ALL -->
 <img height="310" alt="image" src="https://user-images.githubusercontent.com/16114089/121805566-0cd81280-cc4c-11eb-9b7d-b5f8a6db4f8d.png" align="right">

-# Dragonfly
+# MockingJay

-Dragonfly is a heavily asynchronous server software for Minecraft Bedrock Edition written in Go.
-It was written with scalability and simplicity in mind and aims to make the process of setting up a server and modifying it easy.
-Unlike other Minecraft server software, Dragonfly is generally used as a library to extend.
+MockingJay is a heavily asynchronous server software for Minecraft Bedrock Edition written in Go.
+This software was forked from [Dragonfly](https://github.com/df-mc/dragonfly).
+It is being modified to accomodate a less source-heavy development style, allowing for plugins to be developed and shared.
+MockingJay is generally meant for use as a library.

 [![Discord Banner 2](https://discordapp.com/api/guilds/623638955262345216/widget.png?style=banner2)](https://discord.gg/U4kFWHhTNR)

 ## Getting started
-Running Dragonfly requires at least **Go 1.18**.
+Running MockingJay requires at least **Go 1.18**.
 After starting the server through one of the methods below, **ctrl+c** may be used to shut down the server.
 Also check out the [wiki](https://github.com/xJustJqy/MockingJay/wiki) for more detailed info.